 The Master of Science in Nursing – Nursing Educator program aims to produce the next generation of nursing educators who can train and evaluate student nurses while also acting as advocates for the profession.

-Course topics include a 15-credit core of nursing courses:
+Course topics include an 18-credit core of nursing courses:

 - Theoretical Foundations of Nursing